Anna8295/single-price-grid-component/README.md

 # Single Price Grid Component

-The component is manufactured according to the design provided.
+The component consists of titles, text, button and list orders.

 ## Demo